 It sounds cliché, but being a part of the Women’s Entrepreneurial Leadership program was life changing, professionally and personally.
 We made such strong connections with all the women in the group, and even now we engage with each other in some capacity every day—bounce ideas off each other, visit each other, even cook together like Ann [Marshall] and I did at the Beard House for the Audi #DriveProgress Dinner Series.
 We got to come to New York City and present a meal that was all about being exactly who we are and showing what we do as women business owners in the industry.

 I employ 115 people now at Willa Jean, and I have to be invested in their well-being.
 Substance abuse, mental health issues—these are things we’ve all encountered in this business, either personally or with our colleagues and employees.
 We have an Employee Assistance Program in place.
 If an employee at Willa Jean is having trouble, they can get a referral, and get at least eight free sessions with a therapist, counselor, or addiction specialist.

 I also think it’s really important that women start owning their spaces, fighting for what they believe in, and understanding the steps to success.
 In 2017, I started the Yes Ma’am Foundation, with the goal of investing in, promoting, and making resources available to women in the hospitality business in the South.
 I’ve tried to create a place for empowerment, fairness, mentorship, and leadership that teaches people how to be great bosses and great leaders, no matter where they are in the team.

 Kelly Fields is the chef/partner of Willa Jean in New Orleans.
-Fields was nominated for a James Beard Award for Outstanding Pastry Chef in both 2017 and 2018.
+Fields was nominated for a James Beard Award for Outstanding Pastry Chef in 2017 and 2018, and took home the award in 2019.
 Learn more at chefkellyfields.com.